 I like to simplify even more, so decided to use Hidden Valley’s Buttermilk Ranch dressing, conveniently available in “light.”
 From there, I played with sour cream, lime juice and cilantro to get the right proportions.

-I skipped the tomatillo part, because I was not trying for a copycat.
+Since I was not trying for a copycat, I skipped the tomatillo part.
 I just wanted a cilantro-lime sauce.

 It turned out great!
 A light, creamy sauce, which works on any Tex-Mex dish.
-I particularly like it on a taco salad – yum!
-Add some salsa and you have a party.
+I particularly like it on a taco salad - yum!
+Add some salsa and you have a party on your plate.

 - ½ cup Hidden Valley Buttermilk Ranch dressing light